 This conference is led by a neurosurgery faculty member on a rotating basis with a focus on case analysis and in-depth discussion on neurosurgical conditions and treatments.

-Selected cases and their accompanying complications from the services of UMMC, VA, and Shock Trauma are chosen for presentation by the QA Officer, Bizhan Aarabi, M.D., and the neurosurgery faculty.
+Individual cases and accompanying complications are chosen by the Quality Assurance Officer, Bizhan Aarabi, M.D., and the neurosurgery faculty from services across UMMC, Shock Trauma, and the VA.
 The conference consists of a relevant clinical summary, identifying the complication, a short-referenced presentation on the topic, and outlining a management plan to prevent the complication in the future.
 In addition to neurosurgery faculty and residents, representatives from the offices of Quality Assurance, neuropathology, and neuroradiology attend.

 This conference brings residents together to critically evaluate scholarly journal articles written about various neurosurgical conditions.
 In-depth analysis and discussion amongst the residents are the primary focus of this conference.
 At least 1 to 2 faculty members are present to answer questions and foster discussion.